OhTerryTorres/horrible-house/README.md

 All LayoutOptions, however, have to be uniform.
 That is, every floor array needs to have the same number of rows and columns.
 A crash is possible, otherwise.

 ###Data structure of the room .plist files
 Each .plist contains a dictionary.
 Each dictionary, in turn, contains dictionaries of inhabitable <b>rooms</b>.
 Along with information for each room – like a name and description – the room dictionaries contain arrays of other dictionaries of <b>items</b> in the room.
 The item dictionaries in turn contain arrays of dictionaries of <b>actions</b> that can be performed with those items.
-On the creation of the House object at the game’s start, these dictionaries are all used to initialized every room, item, and action.
+On the creation of the House object at the game’s start, these dictionaries are all used to initialize every room, item, and action.

 ###Rooms.plist